On the convergence of a shock capturing discontinuous Galerkin method for nonlinear hyperbolic systems of conservation laws: Entropy measure-valued solutions

-for all $0 \leq \varphi \in \mathcal{C}_c^\infty(\mathbb{R}^d \times \mathbb{R}_+)$.
-The notion of measure-valued solution is a generalization of the standard distributional (weak) solution of \eqref{Eq-CL}.
-Noting the linearity of \eqref{Eq-mvsol} and \eqref{Eq-mv-entrpy}, one can clearly see that the concept of measure-valued solution is weaker than that of the traditional distributional solution, and any convex combination of two emv solutions is another emv solution.
-This linearity in the measure-valued sense helps prove convergence of a bounded sequence of solutions produced by a vanishing viscosity method, which is a significant problem for traditional weak solutions to nonlinear systems.
+for all $0 \leq \varphi \in \Ccinf(\mathbb{R}^d \times \mathbb{R}_+)$.
+The linearity of \eqref{Eq-mvsol} and \eqref{Eq-mv-entrpy} with respect to $\mbf{\mu}$ helps prove convergence of a bounded sequence of solutions produced by a vanishing viscosity method, which is a significant problem for traditional weak solutions to nonlinear systems.
+The following \emph{Young's theorem} provides such an appropriate interpretation of convergence: \begin{theorem}[Theorem 2.1 of ~\cite{szepessy1989convergence}] Let $\uu_j$ be a uniformly bounded sequence in \mbox{$\Linf(\mathbb{R}^d \times \mathbb{R}_+)$}, i.e., for some constant $C$,

-Let $\{ \mbf{u}_\epsilon \}_{\epsilon>0}$ be a weak-$*$ convergent subsequence of the viscosity solutions of an $\e$-perturbed version of \eqref{Eq-CL}, which converges to some function $\mbf{u}$.
-Due to nonlinearity in the flux, the sequence $\{\mbf{f}(\mbf{u}_\epsilon) \}_{\epsilon>0}$ does not necessarily converge to $\mbf{f}(\mbf{u})$ in the weak-$*$ topology.
-Consequently, the convergence to a weak solution of \eqref{Eq-CL} can fail in standard topology.
-However, $\mbf{u}_\epsilon$ necessarily converges to a measure-valued solution of \eqref{Eq-CL} with an appropriate interpretation of convergence.
-The following \emph{Young's theorem} provides such an appropriate interpretation of convergence: \begin{theorem}[Theorem 2.1 of ~\cite{szepessy1989convergence}] Let $\mbf{u}_j$ be a uniformly bounded sequence in \mbox{$L_\infty(\mathbb{R}^d\,\times\,\mathbb{R}_+)$}, i.e., for some constant $C$,